Length:

 The hardest and most boring lesson.

-Internal demos, test accounts, friendly beta users — they all let you tell yourself the product works.
-Real Stripe customers across eight countries in different languages with different expectations and different devices do not let you do that.
+Internal demos, test accounts, and friendly beta users all let you tell yourself the product works.
+Real Stripe customers across eight countries, with different languages, expectations, and devices, do not let you do that.

 Every hard truth on this list came from production contact with paying users.
 The ad pipeline worked beautifully until it didn't.
 The advisor was "great" until a German user asked about a plant we hadn't localized the recommendations for.
 The eval set looked good until a silent model drift started degrading plant ID.